quay/enhancements/enhancements/trigger-notification-on-image-expiry.md

   "method": "slack",
   "title": "Image(s) in test repository will expire in 5 days", "eventConfig": {
-    "days" : "5" (supported values: 1 to 30),
+    "days" : 5, # (supported values: 1 to 30)
   },
-  "last_ran_ms": null # last time the worker executed this event }
+  "last_ran_ms": null, # last time the worker executed this event }
 ```